 Financial services companies operating in foreign countries are also subject to regulatory and interest rate concerns.
 In particular, government regulation in certain foreign countries may include controls on interest rates, credit availability, prices and currency transfers.
-The departure of any (EU) member from use of the Euro could lead to serious disruptions to foreign exchanges, operations and settlements, which may have an adverse effect on financial services issuers.
-There is continued uncertainty regarding the state of the EU in connection with the United Kingdom's departure from the EU, commonly referred to as Brexit.
+The departure of any European Union member from use of the Euro could lead to serious disruptions to foreign exchanges, operations and settlements, which may have an adverse effect on financial services issuers.
 In addition, the extent and duration of Russia's invasion of Ukraine, resulting sanctions and future market disruptions in Europe are impossible to predict, but could be significant and have an adverse effect on the region, including significant negative impacts on the economy.
 It is possible that these effects may spill over to and negatively impact other regional and global economic markets of the world, including the United States.
 The effect that any such developments may have on the global financial markets or on the financial services companies in your Trust is uncertain.